 - Be prepared to act quickly.
 Whenever you’re at a high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
 Know the safest, quickest way to move to a lower altitude.
 Don’t hesitate to descend and seek medical help at the first signs of severe altitude sickness.

 Altitude Sickness Brain Science

 Scientists are working to understand how high-altitude cerebral edema (HACE) develops and how this severe condition is related to less severe acute mountain sickness (AMS).
-Specifically, researchers want to know precisely what causes fluid accumulation in the brain and whether the accumulation is directly related to the early symptoms of AMS.
+Specifically, researchers want to know what causes fluid accumulation in the brain and whether it is directly related to AMS’s early symptoms.

 Cerebral edema is generally caused either by the accumulation of fluid within the brain cells themselves or by the leakage of water and proteins from blood vessels into the brain.
 Recent studies have suggested that HACE is likely caused by fluid that leaks from blood vessels, although it’s not clear how that fluid passes through the barrier that usually keeps contaminants from entering the brain.
 It’s possible, too, that after fluid accumulates from that source, additional fluid might accumulate within the cells as well.

 Another question is whether the headaches characteristic of early AMS are related to brain swelling.
 Recent studies have shown that the brain tends to swell at high altitudes.
 Some research suggests that people who have relatively little space inside their skulls to accommodate that swelling might be more susceptible to AMS.